jromang/picochess/docs/usage.rst

 Setup your position.
 Press the rightmost button until "Position" is displayed on the clock.
 Press the leftmost button to choose side to move, Black or White.
-Press the second button to choose the board orientation, Normal or Reversed.
+Press the second button to choose the board orientation, "b" & "w" showing the starting side for each color.
+So for example white pawns moving from w to b side.
-Press center button, clock will respond with "Scan" and "New game".
+Press third button, clock will respond with "Scan" and "New game".
 Now picochess is waiting for your next move.
-If you want picochess to start press the center button.
+If you want picochess to start press the third button.

 Clock button support
 --------------------